Radio jamming in Korea

 Radio jamming on the Korean Peninsula makes the border region one of the world's busiest places for radio signals.
 Medium wave jamming is dominant in the area including Seoul and the Korean Demilitarized Zone (DMZ).
-South Korea jams all radio and television broadcasts from North Korea, and until 2013 jammed all foreign broadcasts, which was ended during the Park Geun-hye administration.
+South Korea jams all radio and television broadcasts from North Korea.

 North Korea jams South Korean state broadcasts and foreign shortwave broadcast services which it believes to be against the North Korean regime.
 These include the Korean language service of the Voice of America, Free North Korea Radio (which originates from US transmitters in Guam), Radio Free Asia, and several other services and broadcasts.

 Radio jamming in South Korea

 The South Korean government constantly jams most radio broadcasts from North Korea on medium-wave.
 According to the National Security Act in South Korea, it is illegal to tune into or publish frequencies of North Korean broadcasts.
 Yet an ordinary South Korean citizen cannot be easily punished for merely listening to those broadcasts in private.
 However, public listening and distribution of recordings of an anti-government organisation, namely North Korea, are criminal offences.
 A listener in the Seoul Metropolitan area (Seoul, Incheon, and Gyeonggi Province) or near the DMZ who tunes across the MW band may hear strange signals on several MW frequencies, mixing with North Korean radio broadcasts.
-These include 657 kHz (PBS Pyongyang), 720 kHz (KCBS Wiwon), 819 kHz (KCBS Pyongyang), 882 kHz and 1080 kHz (KCBS Haeju).
+These include 657 kHz (PBS P'yŏngyang), 720 kHz (KCBS Wiwŏn), 819 kHz (KCBS P'yŏngyang) and 882 kHz (KCBS Sinŭiju).
+It also used to jam transmissions broadcasting from Haeju — for example 1080 kHz (KCBS Haeju) — before transmissions from Haeju were decommissioned.

 The South Korean government broadcasts several bizarre-sounding jamming sounds (usually warbling or chugging) in an attempt to prevent their citizens from hearing radio broadcasts from the North.
 The medium-wave jamming by the South is sometimes too weak to completely block the North Korean broadcasts (the jamming transmission power seems to be between 20 and 50 kilowatts, while the targeted North Korean transmissions are of much higher transmission power—typically over 500 kilowatts).
 Using a decent quality radio, a listener can sometimes nullify the South Korean jammer by re-orienting the set so its ferrite antenna points in a different direction.
 On shortwave, jamming is not as severe; only very few North Korean frequencies are slightly jammed.
 FM jamming is also carried out and it is highly effective in Seoul.

 Television jamming in South Korea was widespread before the introduction of Digital Multimedia Broadcasting (DMB) in South Korea.
 In Seoul, one could see color bars on particular channels of the VHF band used by (North) Korean Central Television.
 Now jamming with random signals on those channels is not done, but the channels are used for DMB broadcasting.
 The digital broadcasts provide reliable portable digital television multimedia broadcasts, but cause severe interference with the North Korean analogue signals.